Tuanpluss02/Tutorial-3-Computer-Programming/README.md

 * Computer Programming

 ## Introduction
-C++ Program to Find Mean anđ Variance using header files.
+C++ Program to Find Mean and Variance using header files.
+We will learn how to create header files and use them in our program.
+We will also learn how to use the functions defined in the header file in our program.
+We will also learn how to use the functions defined in the header file in our program.
+This project has  files.
+The first file is the main.cpp file which contains the main function.
+The second file is the header file which contains the function declarations.
+The third file is the source file which contains the function definitions.

-## Mentor:
+## Prerequisites
+* C++ Programming
-* Nguyen Trung Anh
+* Functions
+* Header Files
 ## Contributors
 * Do Ngoc Tuan - B20DCVT330
 * Nguyen Thanh Dat - B20DCVT097